MicrosoftDocs/windows-powershell-docs/docset/windows/storage/enable-storagemaintenancemode.md

 ```

 ### -ValidateVirtualDisksHealthy
-Indicates whether this cmdlet validates that all vitural disks in the fault domain to be placed in maintenance mode are healthy before it proceeds.
+Indicates whether this cmdlet validates that all virtual disks in the fault domain to be placed in maintenance mode are healthy before it proceeds.

 ```yaml
 Type: Boolean